 This exercise focuses on relaxation, which also happens to be the perfect antidote for stress.
 Tai chi helps remove the negative emotions and tensions inside your loved one’s body, which begins to reduce stress immediately.
 When your loved one does tai chi, he or she is relaxing the nervous system while receiving mental, physical, and emotional relief.

 Regular exercise is good for reducing stress, but it can also help your loved one stay healthy in many other ways.
 If your loved could use some help maintaining a regular exercise routine, turn to Home Care Assistance.
 Our caregivers can encourage him or her to be physically active and provide assistance if he or she has limited mobility.
-For more information on part-time and live-in home care North Coast seniors and their families trust, call one of our qualified Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a no-obligation consultation.
+For more information on part-time and live-in home care North Coast seniors and their families trust, call one of our qualified Care Managers at (02) 6646 3527 to schedule a no-obligation consultation.